AdobeDocs/commerce-frontend-core/src/pages/javascript/jquery-widgets/alert.md

 title: Alert widget
 ---

-The Magento alert widget implements a modal pop-up window with a confirmation button.
-It extends the [Magento confirmation widget] which in turn extends the [Magento modal widget].
+The alert widget implements a modal pop-up window with a confirmation button.
+It extends the [confirmation widget] which in turn extends the [modal widget].

 The alert widget source is [`<Magento_Ui_module_dir>/view/base/web/js/modal/alert.js`].